Soostone/hadron/README.md

-# Hadron - Hadoop MapReduce in Haskell For Massive Win
+# Hadron - Hadoop MapReduce in Haskell

-If you're a Haskell fan, Hadron makes working with Hadoop a breeze.
+Hadron aims to bring Haskell's type-safety to construction of compley and delicate world of Hadoop Streaming MapReduce.

 ## Features